emilesd/MS-Excel-ERP-Analytics/README.md

 An MS Excel add-in for OLAP-style analytics.
 Pull data from ERP/Excel/CSV/TXT files, clean it, visualize it, and generate reports — all within Excel.

-For questions, support, or collaboration inquiries:
-**Email:** emilesonneveld617@gmail.com
-Hello, Nanda.
-I'd like to contact you via email.
-Please contact me here. `emilesonneveld617@gmail.com` Actually freealncer detects our chatting so I can't share contact info with you inside of platform.
-Please avoid to leave the message regarding this, just email me if you don't mind. thanks

 ---

 ## Features